Cr4sh/SmmBackdoorNg/README.md

 [+] DXE driver was executed
 [+] DONE
 ```

+In addition, you also can deploy the backdoor using [firmware flash image infection](#deploying-the-backdoor-using-firmware-flash-image-infection) described below in the next section.

 Basic use of SMM backdoor `smm_backdoor.py` client program to display backdoor debug messages buffer once it was loaded and system has been booted: